markNZed/TaskFlow/processor/README.md

   * ping
   * register
   * partial
+  * sync (update the Task object but do not evaluate the Task Function)

 The Task Processor receives commands from the Hub via `task.hub.command` and only the Hub writes to `task.hub`.